 Dahni Barav-Johnson represents national and international clients in corporate restructuring, bankruptcy, and other insolvency-related matters.
-Dahni has particular experience representing corporate and municipal debtors in Chapter 11 proceedings, Chapter 9 proceedings, and complex bankruptcy litigation.
-In addition, she counsels clients on a variety of in-court and out-of-court insolvency and bankruptcy issues, including creditor claims and concerns, the sale and acquisition of assets under section 363 of the Bankruptcy Code, set-off of debts under section 553 of the Bankruptcy Code, bankruptcy litigation and appeals, bankruptcy discharges, bankruptcy committees, fraudulent conveyances, preferential transfers, and fiduciary duties.
-Dahni has experience in, among other areas, the energy, construction, transportation, manufacturing, mass tort, and entertainment sectors.
+Dahni has particular experience representing corporate debtors, creditors, and creditors’ committees in Chapter 11 proceedings and complex bankruptcy litigation.
+In addition, she counsels clients on a variety of in-court and out-of-court insolvency and bankruptcy issues, including the sale and acquisition of assets under section 363 of the Bankruptcy Code, set-off of debts under section 553 of the Bankruptcy Code, bankruptcy litigation and appeals, bankruptcy discharges, fraudulent conveyances, preferential transfers, and fiduciary duties.
+Dahni has experience in, among other areas, the aviation, energy, transportation, manufacturing, mass tort, asbestos, and entertainment sectors.

 Insights View All